 Subtitle Solitude, Connection, the Writing Life

 An artist’s solitude is a sacred space, one to be guarded and kept apart from the chaos of the world.
-This isolation allows for uninhibited wandering, uninterrupted meditation, and the nurturing of sparks of inspiration into fires of creation.
 But in the artist’s quiet there is also loneliness, self-doubt, the possibility of collapsing too far inward.

 What an artist needs is a familiar, a creature perfectly suited to accompany them on this coveted, difficult journey.
 They need a companion with emotional intelligence, innate curiosity, passion, energy, and an enthusiasm for the world beyond, but also the capacity to sleep contentedly for many hours.
 What an artist needs, Helen Humphreys would say, is a dog.

 This brilliant memoir of the writing life is told through the dogs Humphreys has lived with and loved over a lifetime, touching on themes of connection, solitude, friendship and the creative process, and culminating with the arrival of a new puppy, Fig.

 A love song to the dogs who come into our lives, and all that they bring—sorrow, mayhem, meditation, joy—this is a book about companionship and loss, creativity and the writer’s craft, filled with the beauty of a steadfast canine friend and the restorative powers of nature.